ChenMnZ/CF-ViT/README.md

 # CF-ViT: A General Coarse-to-Fine Method for Vision Transformer (AAAI 2023)
-This a Pytorch implementation of our paper "[CF-ViT: A General Coarse-to-Fine Method for Vision Transformer](https://arxiv.org/abs/2203.03821)".
+This is Pytorch implementation of our paper "[CF-ViT: A General Coarse-to-Fine Method for Vision Transformer](https://arxiv.org/abs/2203.03821)".

 ## Pre-trained Models